 Both McElhanney and WSP are well qualified to do the work required.
 The McElhanney proposal is less expensive.
 The increased WSP budget appears to be associated with the allocation of more staff time towards the development of conceptual design options.
+The

-The addition, the WSP proposal appears to have been better researched, contains more detail regarding the work proposed, and better reflects the work necessary to successfully complete the project.
+WSP proposal includes the acquisition of new LiDAR data for the entire trail length, which will be of value at the detailed design stage.
+Also, the WSP proposal includes in person stakeholder engagement which is facilitated by the location of their offices in the RDBN.
+In addition, the WSP proposal appears to have been better researched, contains more detail regarding the work proposed, and better reflects the work necessary to successfully complete the project.